tnemet/data_plan_reset/README.md

 # data_plan_reset
-Due to telecom provider restriction for download per session, I decided to automate process of renoval data limit by adding this script into OpenWrt system.
-It will collect info about data transfered trough specified connection and then send SMS code to telecom provide so data limit is reseted.
+Due to restrictions imposed by my telecom provider on downloads per session, I have decided to automate the process of resetting the data limit by integrating a script into my OpenWrt system.
+This script will collect information about data transferred through a specified connection and then send an SMS code to the telecom provider to reset the data limit.